Crucifix Decrees

-The Crucifix Decrees (Crucifix Struggle) were part of the Nazi Regime’s efforts to secularize public life.
-For example, crucifixes throughout public places like schools were to be replaced with the Fuhrer’s picture.
+The Crucifix Decrees (Crucifix Struggle) were part of the Nazi Regime's efforts to secularize public life.
+For example, crucifixes throughout public places like schools were to be replaced with the Führer's picture.
 The Crucifix Decrees throughout the years of 1935 to 1941 sparked protests against removing crucifixes from traditional places.
 Protests notably occurred in Oldenburg (Lower Saxony) in 1936, Frankenholz (Saarland) and Frauenberg (East Prussia) in 1937, and in Bavaria in 1941.
 These incidents prompted Nazi party leaders to back away from crucifix removals in 1941.

 Historical significance

 Significance within the Crucifix Decrees lies within the single-issue based event that it was.
 The following list are some of the events related to the Crucifix Decrees: